bercik/VolumeController/README.md

 # VolumeController
 Allows to controll master sound volume on your PC (linux) from your android phone

+# prerequisites
+- python in version 3
+- amixer command utility installed
+- superuser priviliges if you want shutdown utility

-# Add python script to startup (tested on Linux Mint 17 Qiana):
+# How to run server on PC (adding python script to startup (tested on Linux Mint 17 Qiana)):

 ## Fully working ugly solution
 1. Open application menu and search for "startup  applications", run it.